toxicnorway/slim-themes-mlp/README.md

 - 'radicalness' theme inspired by Rainbow Dash - 20% cooler!
 - 'reliance' theme inspired by Applejack - buy some apples!
 - 'curiosity' theme inspired by Twilight Sparkle - totally Twilightlicious!
+- 'lemon-lime' theme inspired by Canni and Deus Ex - I never asked for this!

 installation
 ------------